pub struct Message<Octs: ?Sized> { /* private fields */ }

 Returns the prerequisite section of an UPDATE message.

-This is identical to self.answer().
+This is identical to self.answer()

 Returns the authority section.

-Iterates over both the question and the answer sections to determine the start of the authority section.
-If you are already accessing the answer section, using next_section on it is more efficient.
+the start of the authority section.
+If you are already accessing the

 pub fn update(&self) -> Result<RecordSection<'_, Octs>, ParseError>